Please note that Tapas no longer supports Internet Explorer.

 Travelling was egregiously dangerous, as well as a somewhat restricted affair.
 To avoid scrutiny, I had to secretly board transporters way out there in the wilderness, then find alternative ways back into the human bastions.
 All whilst avoiding getting eaten by exotic fauna – or shot.

-Some days I missed being on good terms with reliable identity forgers.
-Alas, that avenue would be pointless anyhow.
-My faces and the build were widely known now.
-I hadn’t languidly explored the news, but it was best to assume the worst.
-By now even the lousiest militiaman would have pieced together the surveillance recordings into a seamless timeline of their incompetence.
+Alas, that wouldn’t have helped.
+My appearances were widely known.
+I hadn’t languidly explored the news, but it was safest to assume the worst.
+By now, even a lousiest militiaman would have pieced together the surveillance recordings into a seamless timeline of their incompetence.

 Unimportant details.
 I was promised triple.
-Maybe I can rest after just one more job.
+Maybe I can rest after just one more job?

 “Particulars?”
 I sent.